tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que31)
 ### Is communication between TRTC and MLVB possible?
 TRTC and MLVB have different backend architectures and therefore cannot communicate with each other.
-Relayed push from TRTC to CDNs is possible though.
+However, you can relay streams from TRTC to CDNs.